amunozj/magnetograph_2HMI_converter/README.md

 ### Optional

 ***'--add_noise'***: Variance of the gaussian noise (in gauss) to be added to the output magnetogram.
 By default no noise is added.
-For HMI noise use 4.7.
+For noise similar to HMI 4.7.

 ***'--plot'***: Make a plot of the output magnetogram.